Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Introduction

-ISAC systems address a range of sensing tasks, including target detection \cite{Tajer2010, Fang2023, An2023}, and parameter estimation for radar cross-section (RCS) \cite{Dwivedi2018, Qi2022}, location \cite{Dianat2013, Park2015, Chen2023}, velocity \cite{He2010Velocity, Wang2023}, and angle \cite{Boyer2011, Liao2018}.
-These capabilities support diverse applications from navigation to environmental monitoring.
-A fundamental challenge in ISAC system design is the formulation of robust performance metrics, which are critical for resource optimization and balancing communication-sensing trade-offs \cite{Liu2022survey, Xiong2023}.
-While unified metrics based on mutual information \cite{Ouyang2023MI} and Kullback–Leibler divergence \cite{Mohammad2023} have been proposed, tailoring such metrics to specific sensing objectives remains challenging.
-Consequently, task-specific metrics for sensing and communication continue to be widely adopted.
+Despite these advances, a fundamental challenge in ISAC system design, including CF MIMO-ISAC, is the formulation of robust performance metrics, which are critical for guiding system design and balancing communication-sensing trade-offs \cite{Liu2022survey, Xiong2023}.
+While unified metrics based on mutual information \cite{Ouyang2023MI} and Kullback–Leibler divergence \cite{Mohammad2023} have been proposed for general analysis, adapting these metrics to task-specific sensing objectives remains a significant challenge.
+Consequently, task-specific metrics for sensing and communication are still widely adopted.

 For communication, Shannon capacity underpins metrics such as spectral efficiency \cite{Ammar2022Cell_free}, achievable rate \cite{Ngo2017}, and signal-to-interference-plus-noise ratio (SINR).
-Other metrics like coverage probability and energy efficiency have also been addressed in scenarios with stringent requirements \cite{Gan2024}.
-On the sensing side, metrics such as sensing mutual information \cite{Yang2007, Sun2020MI}, sensing SINR \cite{Behdad2022, Behdad2024}, and the Cramér–Rao lower bound (CRLB) \cite{He2010, Chuanming2010, he2012noncoherent, He2016, Godrich2010, Ai2015, Godrich2011, Godrich2012} have been explored extensively, with CRLB-based designs proving particularly effective.
+Additional metrics, including coverage probability and energy efficiency, have also been considered, particularly in scenarios with stringent quality-of-service (QoS) or energy constraints \cite{Gan2024}.
+On the sensing side, a variety of performance metrics have been investigated, such as sensing mutual information \cite{Sun2020MI}, sensing SINR \cite{Behdad2024, Fan2025}, and the Cramér–Rao lower bound (CRLB) \cite{He2010, He2016, Godrich2010, Ai2015}.
+Among these, CRLB-based formulations have proven particularly effective for parameter estimation and algorithm benchmarking.
+CRLB-based approaches generally fall into two categories depending on the RCS model: deterministic and stochastic.
+Under the stochastic RCS assumption, RCS values are modeled as random variables, and the corresponding likelihood functions are derived by averaging over their statistical distributions.
+In contrast, the deterministic RCS assumption treats RCS values as deterministic but unknown quantities that may vary spatially.
+This model is particularly applicable in slowly varying environments or when prior RCS knowledge is unavailable.
+CRLBs for both single-target and multiple-target location estimation have been analyzed under the stochastic RCS assumption \cite{He2010, He2016} and the deterministic RCS assumption \cite{Godrich2010, Ai2015}.